-Most Aussie’s choose to fly long distances and the main airlines are Qantas, Virgin Australia, Jetstar and Tiger.
+Most Aussie’s choose to fly long distances and the main airlines are Qantas, Virgin Australia and Jetstar.

-I mostly fly Virgin and Jetstar – the two have weekly sales on Thursdays and Fridays respectively.
+Australia travel tips: I mostly fly Virgin and Jetstar, especially as they have weekly ‘happy hour’ sales.
 I recommend signing up for their emails in advance of your trip and keeping an ear out for bargains.

 Australia has one of the strongest economies in the world, which is fairly impressive when you consider its population.